 We offer a flexible range of 1-2-1 supports and minibus-facilitated peer-befriending community work, providing more or less input as required: minibus community outings, traditional 1-2-1 at-home befriending support, dementia support, hospital visiting, information outreach (such as onward referral, assistance with forms etc.), telephone support, and activity clubs such as our weekly men's groups and dementia-friendly singing groups.

-Plan and expected results279 referred older people were supported in 2018-19 with monthly active client figures reaching over 200 from Nov 2018 for the first time in 23 years of service.
-We provided 22,282 hours of direct client contact support Monthly figures at end of March 2019 showed 208 weekly active clients with an additional 13 non-befrienders clients attending our Strength and Balance Classes We expect our ongoing projects in Cowal and Bute to continue to support an increasing number of older people.
+243 referred older people were supported in 2024-25 with monthly active client figures being around 200 throughout the year.
+We provided 12,189 hours of direct client contact support.
+We expect our ongoing projects in Cowal and Bute to continue to support an increasing number of older people.

 Dunoon | Social Welfare